What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-LostAndFound \cite{lostAndFound} is proposed to advance the segmentation of small traffic obstacles, a typically underrepresented but critical research area.
-The 112 stereo videos recorded mainly on small streets in residential and industrial areas and in large parking lots yield frames with 2048×1024 resolution \cite{fishyscapes}.
-The training/test split reported in \cite{lostAndFound} and provided in \href{http://wwwlehre.dhbw-stuttgart.de/~sgehrig/lostAndFoundDataset/index.html}{online package} is 1036/1068 and 1036/1203, respectively.
-LostAndFound includes 37 types of obstacles, such as cargo and traffic cones, 26 of which appear in both subsets.
-In accordance with Cityscapes dataset \cite{Cityscapes}, each image is annotated by four types of segmentation mask image and a JSON file (with semantic label, instance ID and polygon coordinates).
-The annotations follow a panoptic segmentation scheme, where all foreground obstacles are classified into a single semantic class while maintaining instance-level distinctions.
-All remaining pixels are categorized into three background semantic groups that are drivable, out-of-roi, and ego-vehicle areas.
-However, as shown in Fig.~\ref{fig:obstacle_anomaly_datasets_comparison}, the annotated free space is bounded by a quadrilateral with the bottom boundary originating from the apex of the ego vehicle logo in the ego-centric view, rather than adhering to the actual drivable area.
-Additionally, there is a drift between the annotated ego vehicle mask and the real ego vehicle region.
+\paragraph{\textbf{LostAndFound:}} LostAndFound \cite{lostAndFound} is proposed to advance the segmentation of small traffic obstacles, a typically underrepresented but critical research area.
+It consists of 112 stereo videos recorded in urban environments \cite{fishyscapes} in the Greater Stuttgart area, Germany \cite{Bogdoll_Perception_2023_IV} and includes frames at 2048×1024 resolution containing 37 obstacle types, such as cargo and traffic cones, 26 of which appear in both subsets.
+The respective training/test split reported in \cite{lostAndFound} and provided in the \href{http://wwwlehre.dhbw-stuttgart.de/~sgehrig/lostAndFoundDataset/index.html}{online package} is 1036/1068 and 1036/1203.
+In accordance with Cityscapes \cite{Cityscapes}, each image is annotated by four types of segmentation masks and a JSON file (with semantic label, instance ID and polygon coordinates).
+The annotations follow a panoptic segmentation scheme, where all individual foreground obstacles are distinguished, while background pixels are categorized into three semantic groups, namely drivable, out-of-roi, and ego-vehicle areas.
+However, as shown in Fig.~\ref{fig:obstacle_anomaly_datasets_comparison}, the annotated free space is bounded by a quadrilateral with the bottom boundary originating from the apex of the ego vehicle logo, rather than adhering to the actual drivable area.
+Additionally, there is a drift between the annotated ego vehicle mask and the real region.
+These issues could bias the model toward learning annotation artifacts and impair boundary-sensitive learning by introducing noisy supervision.